carlosrodlop/cbci.jenkins-lib/docs/CBCI-Admin.md

 * Jenkins is an open source automation server.
 It helps automate the parts of SDLF, facilitating CI and CD [check in Wikipedia](https://en.wikipedia.org/wiki/Jenkins_(software)).
 * Spot Jenkins inside the [CD Landscape Map](https://landscape.cd.foundation/)
 * Get a first look at the Jenkins UI accessing the instance [jenkins.io](https://ci.jenkins.io/) as a Guest.
-Jenkins uses Jenkins for the CI of their plugins and core ("Dogfooding")
+Jenkins uses Jenkins for the CI of their plugins and core ("Dogfooding").

 ### Jenkins: Installation and Architecture